tmfg/mmtis-national-access-point/docs/transit-changes/README.md

 The legislation also states that transit service data must be made available via a machine-readable interface in a common, easily modifiable format.

 NAP implements this so, that
-* Transit data will be automatically imported from service's machine-readable interfaces (refer to [Importing transit data](#Importing transit data))
+* Transit data will be automatically imported from service's machine-readable interfaces (refer to [Transit data import](#Transit data import))
 * An automated analysis procedure is run on the imported data
 * National Transit authorities are notified on the analysis result.
 * If a machine readable interface is not available for a transit service, the changes must be declared using a manual online form, available via NAP web application.